TWOEARS/binaural-simulator/README.md

 Note, that all the processing parameters and objects' initial positions have to be defined BEFORE initialization in order to initialize the simulation properly.
 After the simulator has been initialized it is not possible to re-assign any property of the simulator object.
-Hence the number of acoustic source can not be changed within one simulation run.
+Hence the number of acoustic sources cannot be changed within one simulation run.
 However, modifying e.g. the position of a scene object is possible.
 The following loop calculates the ear signals until the acoustic scene is finished.